 Whether you’re building an object detection algorithm or a semantic segmentation model, it’s vital to have a good dataset.
 Thanks to continued progress in the field of computer vision, there are several open source aerial image datasets on the Internet.
 However, it’s not always easy to find the one that could kickstart your project.

-At Lionbridge AI, we know how frustrating it is when you can’t find the training data you need.
-That’s why we’ve compiled this collection of aerial image datasets to get your project off to a good start.
-From urban satellite images to FPV drone videos, the data below will help you to get your aerial image research off to a good start.
+At Lionbridge, we know how frustrating it is when you can’t find the training data you need.
+That’s why we’ve compiled this collection of datasets to get your project off to a good start.
+From urban satellite image datasets to FPV drone videos, the data below will help you to get your aerial image research off to a good start.